 Overview

-On all Player supported platforms but Windows, the Web Browser Asset is unable to display websites that reject cross-origin resource sharing.
+On all Player-supported platforms but Windows, the Web Browser Asset cannot display websites that reject cross-origin resource sharing.
 Nicknamed CORS, cross-origin resource sharing refers to the embedding of one website domain in another website domain.
-By rejecting CORS, a website is saying it refuses to be embedded inside another web domain.
+A website rejecting CORS says it refuses to be embedded inside another web domain.

-Exclusively for the iPad and for Android-based devices, there is an alternative to the Web Browser Asset that enables the display of websites that reject CORS.
-This approach mirrors the current way websites referenced by third-party software like Twitter are displayed on tablets.
+Exclusively for a subset of Player-supported devices, an alternative to the Web Browser Asset enables the display of websites that reject CORS.
+This approach mirrors how websites referenced by third-party software like Twitter are displayed on tablets.

-REMINDER: The Web Browser Asset in Player on Windows is already capable of displaying websites rejecting CORS.
+REMINDER: The Web Browser Asset in Player on Windows can display websites rejecting CORS.
+You do not need a workaround.

 How it works: Calling the InAppBrowser function

-When a website rejecting CORS needs to be displayed on the iPad or on Android-based devices, rather than using the Web Browser Asset, use the Call URL action to run the "InAppBrowser" function.
-Call this action using any Intuiface trigger.
+When a website rejecting CORS needs to be displayed on Android, BrightSign, or the iPad, use the Call URL action to run the "InAppBrowser" function rather than using the Web Browser Asset.
+Like all actions, this action can be called using any Intuiface trigger.

 The "Call URL" action is an action found in the "Overall Experience" action category for the experience as a whole.
 In the following image, the experience is named "Project 8".